cms-analysis/DPGAnalysis-SiPixelTools/GainCalibration/README.md

 ```
 ./run.py resubmit 2381
 ```
-One or more specific FED jobs can be submitted with `--fed`.
+To resubmit one or more specific FED jobs, please use `--fed`.

 ## Finalizing
 Now, hadd the output
 ```
 ./run.py hadd 2381
 ```
+This creates a large `GainCalibration.root` file.
-and create a summary pdf
+Create a summary pdf with
 ```
 ./run.py summary 2381
 ```